Translation note

 - the Circle Lead (appointed by the Circle Lead of the upper circle, if any) with liaison functions between the team and the rest of the organization,

-- the Secretary (elected) and the Failitator (elected), who instead have the function of chairing the meetings and governance.
+- the Secretary (elected) and the Facilitator (elected), who instead have the function of chairing the meetings and governance.

 It is not possible to add responsibilities to the Circle Lead beyond those initially prescribed (but they can be taken away through governance proposals and assigned to other roles or processes).
 It is possible to add responsibilities to all other predefined roles, but not remove their native responsibilities.
 The responsibilities of these roles are detailed in the "PREDEFINED ROLES" section.